News

-We jump in to Evanescence's CGI-tastic video for Bring Me To Life
+We jump in to Evanescence’s 2003 CGI-tastic video for Bring Me To Life, taken from their iconic debut Fallen.

 On March 4, 2003, two albums featuring the same song were released.
 One was Daredevil: The Album, the soundtrack to the not-great Ben Affleck superhero film, long before Netflix or the Marvel Cinematic Universe even existed.
 The other was Fallen, the debut album by gothic nu-metallers Evanescence.
 The song, Bring Me To Life, was a big-ass sweeping operatic number; a dramatic, heart-wrought power ballad that sold in the millions.